Shea Theodore: Professional

 Upon arriving, he was assigned to the Golden Knights AHL affiliate, the Chicago Wolves, to begin the 2017–18 season, but was recalled to the NHL on October 30.
 As he was the only waiver exempt player on the Golden Knights roster, he was consistently shuffled in between the AHL and NHL rosters.
 During his time with the Golden Knights in the 2018 Stanley Cup playoffs, Theodore averaged 21:37 minutes and was praised for his skating ability by teammates.
 Prior to the 2018–19 season, Theodore signed a seven-year, $36.4 million contract extension with the Golden Knights on September 24, 2018.
 At the time of the signing, he had missed nearly two weeks of training camp due to the contract dispute.
 One of the key features of the dispute was the length of the contract, as the team wished for a longer-term than a two-year deal.
 In spite of this, he recorded a career high 37 points in 79 games as the Golden Knights again qualified for the Stanley Cup playoffs.
 Following their elimination, Theodore trained in Vancouver with Morgan Rielly and Devon Toews.

 Prior to the 2019–20 season, Theodore underwent surgery to treat his testicular cancer.
 Theodore's grandmother, who was also being treated for cancer, was invited to drop the ceremonial first puck during the Golden Knights Hockey Fights Cancer game on November 21, 2019.

 By the 2022–23 season, Theodore was one of six remaining original members of the Golden Knights, alongside Jonathan Marchessault, William Karlsson, Reilly Smith, Brayden McNabb and William Carrier.
-The team reached the Stanley Cup Finals for the second time, winning the Cup over the Florida Panthers in five games.
-Theodore and four of the other original Golden Knights started the decisive Game 5.
+The team reached the Stanley Cup Final for the second time, winning the Cup over the Florida Panthers in five games.
+Theodore and four of the other original Golden Knights started the decisive game five.

 On October 24, 2024, shortly after the start of the 2024–25 season, and as a pending free agent, Theodore signed a seven-year extension with the Golden Knights, keeping him in Vegas through the 2031–32 season.